Karagiozis, the main character of Greek shadow puppet theater shows, has been a constant presence in the lives of generations of children in Greece.

 - Hadjiavatis obeys and starts announcing the news (usually a singing sequence) until Karagiozis hears about it.

 - Initially annoyed by Hadjiavatis’ shouting, he realizes this is an opportunity to gain money (either by helping the Vizier or not) and sometimes asks Hadjiavatis to aid him.

-- Karagiozis either attempts to help the Vizier — or to fool him.
+- Karagiozis either attempts to help the Vizier or to fool him.
 Common characters, such as villagers and aristocrats, appear one at a time in the scene.
-Often, they are introduced using a song which is associated with them.
-Karagiozis has a funny dialogue with them, and either mocks them, fools them, or becomes annoyed and ousts them in a violent manner.
+Often, they are introduced using a song associated with them.
+Karagiozis has a funny dialogue with them and either mocks them, fools them, or becomes annoyed and ousts them in a violent manner.

 - Finally, Karagiozis is either rewarded by the Vizier — or his mischief is revealed and he is punished — usually by the Vizier’s bodyguard, Veligekas.